toolleeo/cli-apps/README.md

 * [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file.
 * [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers, it can split the input and pipe it into commands in parallel.
 * [procmux](https://github.com/napisani/procmux) - A TUI utility for running multiple commands in parallel in easily switchable terminals.
+* [pueue](https://github.com/Nukesor/pueue) - Pueue is a command-line task management tool for sequential and parallel execution of long-running tasks.
 * [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
 * [sake](https://github.com/alajmo/sake) - A command runner for local and remote hosts.
 You define servers and tasks in sake.yaml file and then run the tasks on the servers.
 * [shell2http](https://github.com/msoap/shell2http) - Executing shell commands via HTTP server.